 - Walmart.
 Through a partnership with the natural-foods chain Wild Oats, Walmart offers more than 100 products from the Wild Oats Marketplace line.
 Its offerings range from canned vegetables, to cookies, to spice blends.
 Nearly all of them are organic, and all are free of 125 unwelcome ingredients, including high-fructose corn syrup and monosodium glutamate (MSG).

 - Target.
 The Simply Balanced line at Target features a variety of natural products including snack foods, seafood, and dairy products.
 Many of these products are organic, and all are free of a list of specific ingredients often thought to be harmful, including trans fats and high-fructose corn syrup.
 Simply Balanced started out as a subcategory of the store’s Archer Farms house brand and was relaunched as a separate brand in 2013.

 Two common strategies for bargain hunters are to shop sales and use coupons.
 The best deals of all come from combining these two tricks, taking a sale-priced item and “stacking” a coupon on top to make the price still lower (often referred to as extreme couponing).
 Sunday newspaper inserts contain very few coupons for organic products, but you can occasionally find a high-value coupon for an organic name brand.

 In addition, there are a few savings sites online that focus on natural or organic products.
-For instance, Organic Deals combs through stores’ sale fliers to find organic products that are selling at a good price, and it offers links to online coupons you can stack with those sales.
+For instance, some sites comb through stores’ sale fliers to find organic products that are selling at a good price, and will offers links to online coupons you can stack with those sales.
 You can find similar sale-and-coupon match-ups at All Natural Savings, along with a searchable database of coupons for organic products.

 5. Try the Bulk Bins